mn-am/chemotype-editor/README.md

 # Chemotype Editor

 The Chemotype Editor is a graphical user interface (GUI) application for creating and editing chemotypes.
 Substructures and patterns can be sketched using a molecular editor or imported from an external file.
 Atoms, bonds, molecular annotations, and properties can be added through the GUI application.
 Edited chemotypes can be saved in the XML-based Chemical Subgraphs and Reactions Mark-up Language (CSRML) and used as structural alerts or chemical fingerprints.
-The development of the Chemotype Editor received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 777365 ([​eTRANSAFE project](https://etransafe.eu/)) and the Cosmetics Europe Ontology project.

 ## Chemotype Editor Download